Spiritual Meaning of Color White

 Do you know why a whitener is used to erase mistakes made with ink on a sheet of paper?
-Because it can rub off all old errors and make way for new and apparently correct revisions.
-Until the old mistakes are done away with, new beginnings cannot be made.
-Think of this and you’d know that the same way white represents a fresh start on a path you choose.
-Have you seen a clean slate or a blank sheet of paper?
+Because it can rub out errors, making way for new and correct revisions.
+Until the old mistakes are removed, new beginnings cannot be made.
+Think of this and you’d know that the same way white represents a fresh start on a new path.
+Have you ever seen a clean slate or a blank sheet of paper?
 They are also white.
-Thus the expression “wipe off the slate clean”.
+Thus the expression “wiping the slate clean”.

-It’s only when you wipe off old and unpleasant memories from your mind, you can proceed to make new, fresh and happy beginnings.
-This is white is understood as having strong psychological connections with a new start.
-If you want to recreate a newer you, letting go of your older, ignorant self, time to pull out some white clothing from your closet.
+It is only when you wipe off old and unpleasant memories from your mind, you can proceed to make new, fresh and happy beginnings.
+Hence, white is understood as having strong psychological connections with a new start.
+If you want to recreate a new you and let go of your older, ignorant self, time to pull out some white clothing from your closet.

 White Means Clean

-Have you noticed we often paint the wall white to hide or get rid of dirt, grim, or stains over it?
-This is because the color white has the strength to clean off anything.
-And white itself lends out a very clean, spick-and-span impression.
-So if you’re in the habit of seeing things spotless around you, white is your color.
-A perfect example of how we associate white with cleanliness in our day-to-day lives is tissue towels or toilet paper.
-They are white meaning clean until they’re used and become dirty.
+Have you noticed we often paint the wall white to get rid of dirt, grim, or stains?
+The reason being the color white has the strength to clean off anything with the color giving off a clean, spick-and-span impression.
+Therefore, if you are in the habit of seeing things spotless around you, white is best choice.
+A perfect example of how we associate white with cleanliness in our day-to-day lives in the form of tissue, towels, or toilet paper.
+They are white meaning clean until they are used and become dirty.

 White Represents Purity

-This is why brides in the West are dressed up in white bridal gowns at the time of their marriage because an orthodox, conventional school of thought believes that women should be pure and virgin at the time of their marriage.
-There’s yet another way of looking at it though – marriage is believed to be the purest institution in the world.
+One of the reasons brides in the West are dressed in white bridal gowns at the time of their marriage is because an orthodox, conventional school of thought believes that women should be pure and virgin at the time of marriage.
+Although, there is another way of thinking being marriage is believed to be the purest institution in the world.
 The couples who enter this institution of love must ideally possess virtues of purity, innocence, virginity, and fidelity towards each other.

 Some Negative Connotations of the Color White

-While white has all of the above positive spiritual meanings associated to it, there are a few negative representations of this color too.
+Although, while white has many positive spiritual connotations associated with it, there are some negative representations of this color too.

-For instance, some people may associate white with something that’s plain, bland, or boring.
-As such, clothing like plain white shirts or sneakers may not be necessarily liked by all.
-Then there’s a common (though misconceived) notion that white is colorless and so some people also look at the color white as representing emptiness.
+For instance, some people may associate white with something that is plain, bland, or boring such as, clothing (i.e. plain white shirts or sneakers).
+Likewise, there is a common (though misconceived) notion that white is colorless and so some people may look at the color white as representing emptiness.

-Where white is used in paintings, for example, some people may think of it as an unimaginative piece of art, simply because white is used to showcase simplicity.
+Where white is used in paintings, for example, some people may think of it as being unimaginative piece of art, simply because white is used to showcase simplicity.

-The positive or negative opinions associated with the color white are all subjective of course and for different people, the color means different things differently.
+The positive or negative opinions associated with the color white are all subjective, with different meanings for depending on the person.